 Teaching for Big Ideas in Mathematics - Mike Askew

-The session, sponsored by Oxford University Press and organised by Portsmouth Education Partnership , offers the opportunity to attend a free full day of professional development, looking in detail at:
+The session, sponsored by Oxford University Press and organised by Portsmouth Education Partnership , offers the opportunity to attend full day of professional development, looking in detail at:

 - What is a Big Idea?